 A few weeks ago, Lindsay from Pinch of Yum shared her whole-wheat cranberry dark chocolate biscotti.
-They looked incredibly good and I had to hunt down some fresh cranberries asap to jump start the cookie season.
+They looked so good, I had to hunt down some fresh cranberries right away to jump start the cookie season.
 Her biscotti have no processed sugar, made with whole-wheat flour, unsweetened dark chocolate and raw honey.
 I loved it!
-Crunchy, not-so-sweet wholesome biscotti heaven, you guys!
-You won’t feel guilty even if you ate 3 of them in one sitting.
+Crunchy, not-so-sweet wholesome biscotti heaven!
 My sweet-toothed husband, on other hand, wasn’t a big fan, yet he had two (go figure)!

 Inspired by Lindsay’s cranberry biscotti, I made my not as healthy, but equally delicious version of these twice-baked cookies.
 Just look at those tiny red specks of cranberries all over, spreading joyful holiday vibes!
 You feel it?

 How to Make Cranberry Pistachio Biscotti: